MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 UI automation and browser automation actions accept two different kinds of UI elements.
 UI automation actions accept only UI elements captured from desktop applications, while browser automation actions accept only UI elements captured from web pages.

-To distinguish a UI element for a desktop application from a UI element for a web page, check its root selector element.
-UI elements for desktop applications usually have the desktop as their root element, while the UI elements for web pages have a webpage as their root element.
-Additionally, the UI elements for web pages consist of HTML elements that can be easily identified in the selector.
+To distinguish a UI element for a desktop application from a UI element for a web page, check its parent selector element.
+UI elements for desktop applications usually have the desktop as their parent element, while the UI elements for web pages have a webpage as their parent element.

 ![Screenshot of a selector of a UI element for destop applications.](./media/ui-elements/ui-element-desktop-selector.png)